NyxBinary/COMP3040_A3/Part 1.md

 }
 ```

-# Sample Request
+# Sample Requests

-* To get the list of existing bus stops, send a GET request to:
+* To get the list of existing bus stops, a user can send a GET request with the following format:

 ```
 GET /stop
 ```

-#### If the request is successful, the API will return a JSON object with an array of bus stops.
-For example:
+Upon a successful request, the API will return a JSON object with an array of bus stops.

 ```json
 {
     "stops": [